Pttn/rieMiner/README.md

 rieMiner will also notify if it found a block or a share, and if the network found a new block.
 If it finds a block or a share, it will tell if the submission was accepted (solo mining only) or not by the server.

-In Benchmark, Search and Test Modes, the behavior is essentially the same as Solo mining.
-In mining and Test Modes, the statistics are based on the tuples found during the latest five blocks, including the current one.
-In the other Modes, everything since the beginning is taken in account.
+In Benchmark and Search Modes, the behavior is essentially the same as Solo mining.
+In mining Modes, the statistics are based on the tuples found during the latest five blocks, including the current one, while in the other Modes, everything since the beginning is taken in account.

 ## Developers and license